 Share Repurchases.
-During the three months ended March 31, 2020, the Company repurchased 11.0 million shares of Radian Group common stock under programs authorized by Radian Group's board of directors, at a total cost of \$226.3 million, including commissions.
+During the six months ended June 30, 2020, the Company repurchased 11.0 million shares of Radian Group common stock under programs authorized by Radian Group's board of directors, at a total cost of \$226.3 million, including commissions.
 Effective March 19, 2020, the Company suspended its share repurchase program and canceled its current 10b5-1 plan.
-Radian may initiate a new 10b5-1 plan at its discretion in the future, during an open trading window and in accordance with SEC rules.
+Radian may initiate a new 10b5-1 plan at its discretion in the future.
 The expiration date of the current share repurchase authorization remains August 31, 2021.
 See Note 13 of Notes to Unaudited Condensed Consolidated Financial Statements for additional details on our share repurchase programs.

 Dividends.
 In 2019, our quarterly common stock dividend was \$0.0025 per share.
 Effective February 13, 2020, Radian Group's board of directors authorized an increase to the Company's quarterly cash dividend to \$0.125 per share.
-Based on our current outstanding shares of common stock, we would require approximately \$95 million in the aggregate to pay our quarterly dividends for the next 12 months.
+Based on our current outstanding shares of common stock, we would require approximately \$96 million in the aggregate to pay our quarterly dividends for the next 12 months.
 Radian Group is not subject to any limitations on its ability to pay dividends except those generally applicable to corporations that are incorporated in Delaware.
 The declaration and payment of future quarterly cash dividends remains subject to the board of directors' determination.
 Delaware corporation law provides that dividends are only payable out of a corporation's capital surplus or (subject to certain limitations) recent net profits.
-As of March 31, 2020, our capital surplus was \$3.8 billion, representing our dividend limitation under Delaware law.
+As of June 30, 2020, our capital surplus was \$3.9 billion, representing our dividend limitation under Delaware law.

 Corporate Expenses and Interest Expense.
 Radian Group has expense-sharing arrangements in place with its principal operating subsidiaries that require those subsidiaries to pay their allocated share of certain holding-company-level expenses, including interest payments on Radian Group's outstanding debt obligations.
-Corporate expenses and interest expense on Radian Group's debt obligations allocated under these arrangements during the three months ended March 31, 2020 of \$33 million and \$12 million, respectively, were substantially all reimbursed by our subsidiaries.
+Corporate expenses and interest expense on Radian Group's debt obligations allocated under these arrangements during the six months ended June 30, 2020 of \$61.4 million and \$27.6 million, respectively, were substantially all reimbursed by our subsidiaries.
 We expect substantially all of our holding company expenses to continue to be reimbursed by our subsidiaries under our expense-sharing arrangements.
 The expense-sharing arrangements between Radian Group and our mortgage insurance subsidiaries, as amended, have been approved by the Pennsylvania Insurance Department, but such approval may be modified or revoked at any time.

 Taxes.
 Pursuant to our tax-sharing agreements, our operating subsidiaries pay Radian Group an amount equal to any federal income tax the subsidiary would have paid on a standalone basis if they were not part of our consolidated tax return.
 As a result, from time to time, under the provisions of our tax-sharing agreements, Radian Group may pay to or receive from its operating subsidiaries amounts that differ from Radian Group's consolidated federal tax payment obligation.
-During the three months ended March 31, 2020, Radian Group neither made any payments to the IRS nor received any tax-sharing payments from its operating subsidiaries.
+During the six months ended June 30, 2020, Radian Group received \$6.6 million of tax-sharing agreement payments from its operating subsidiaries.